-- Average view duration: Estimated average minutes watched per video view for the selected content, date range and region.
+- Average view duration: Average time watched per video view for the selected content, date range and region.

 - Playlist starts (web only): The number of times viewers initiated playback of a playlist.

 - Average time in playlist (web only): Average time watched after a playlist start.

 - Views per playlist start (web only): Average number of video views after a playlist was initiated.

 Playlist reports FAQWhy don't I have the option to select Playlist reports?

 To see data for playlists, one of your playlists must have been viewed at least once since February 1, 2014.

 YouTube Analytics only shows data for playlists which received views in the selected time period and are public.
 If you want to track the performance of your private or unlisted playlists, please update their privacy settings.

 No, this report shows data regardless of the ownership of the videos; this is a reason we can’t provide earnings data.
 You can see to which channel a video belongs to when hovering over the video title.